CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 A Twocrypto-NG pool consists of **two non-pegged assets**.
-The [LP token](../pools/lp-token.md) methods are integrated into the liquidity pool, resulting in both sharing the same contract.
+The [LP token](../pools/lp-token.md) methods are integrated into the liquidity pool.

-!!!notebook
-    A Jupyter Notebook detailing **basic functions**, such as **adding/removing liquidity or exchanging tokens**, can be found on [GitHub](https://github.com/CurveDocs/curve-notebook/blob/main/notebooks/cryptoswap/scripts/cryptoswap/twocrypto_admin_controls.ipynb).

-    **Note:** In the future, these notebooks will be made more interactive and will be hosted to ensure quick and easy usage.

-In Twocrypto-NG pools, price scaling and fee parameters are **bundled and stored as a single unsigned integer**.
+In Twocrypto-NG pools, price scaling and fee **parameters are bundled and stored as a single unsigned integer**.
 This consolidation reduces storage read and write operations, leading to more cost-efficient calls.

 - ??? quote "pack"